Hey ladies! Feeling like you’re in a “funk” lately or just trying to avoid funk altogether in and near your lady parts?

 Scented wipes and vaginal deodorants can also upset the internal balance.
 While it may seem super tempting to have a vagina smelling like your favorite floral fragrant, it isn’t natural, nor healthy.

-Washing with water and a plain soap suffices to keep your vagina healthy.
+Washing with water and plain soap suffices to keep your vagina healthy.

-Wearing undies that absorb and wick away moisture will help keep you clean and dry as well, deterring bacteria from breeding.
+Wearing undies that absorb and wick away moisture will help keep you clean and dry as well and deter bacteria from breeding.

 Of course, see your OBGYN to ensure that all is well down below.
 And if you have other thoughts on natural remedies or cleaning practices, we’d love to read them!